BigDataBiology/SemiBin/docs/subcommands.md

 * `-i/--input-fasta` : Path to the input contig fasta file (`gzip` and `bzip2` compression are accepted).
 * `-b/--input-bam`: Path to the input BAM (`.bam` extension)  or CRAM (`.cram`) files.
 You can pass multiple BAM files, one per sample.
 * `-o/--output`: Output directory (will be created if non-existent).
+* `-a/--abundance` Path to the abundance file from strobealign-aemb.
+This can only be used when samples used in binning above or equal 5.

 #### Recommended arguments